 At a 40 percent guest occupancy rate, income generated by the lodge will cover the annual operations of MGRC.

 Tanzania’s tourism sector has long been one of the nation’s largest industries.
 More than one million people typically visit each year, most coming for a wildlife safari.

 Of the Seven Natural Wonders of Africa, three are located in Tanzania: the Ngorongoro Crater (just 50 kilometers away from the MGRC site), Serengeti National Park and Mt.
 Kilimanjaro.
 Tanzania has six World Heritage Sites.

 Though the pandemic reduced international tourism, travel is picking up again and expected to flourish by 2022, just in time for the ecoLodge opening.

 “The ecoLodge for visitors will produce enough revenue to cover our annual operating expenses so we no longer have to rely on donations.” ~Rick Morro, MGRC founder

 MAKE AN IMPACT

 Your contribution will generate a positive, measurable social and environmental impact.

 PHASE 1: Funded.
 Acquired 15 acres of land in Karatu, Tanzania, built access roads, and fully-operational ecoFarm with bio-gas fuel system, hydroponic fodder system, aquaponics, gardens, and livestock.
 View ecoFarm

-PHASE 2: Raising Funds.
-Construct ecoVillage property fencing for 12 acres, a security gate, night watchman shelter, multi-purpose hall, main kitchen, and the girls’ ecoHomes (10).
+PHASE 2: Construction of ecoVillage property fencing for 12 acres, a security gate, night watchman shelter – Funded.
+Raising Funds for multi-purpose hall, main kitchen, and the girls’ ecoHomes (10).